-Reglass offers a vast choice of carbon fibre composite mandrels and rollers for the flexographic printing.
+Reglass offers a vast choice of carbon fibre composite mandrels and rollers for flexographic printing.

-The company, thanks to the advanced technologies and the accurate work by its researchers, offers high-performance rollers and cylinder for the flexographic printing.
-The company works in synergy with universities and scientific institutions and closely collaborate with resin and fibre suppliers to obtain high-quality carbon pre-pregs to achieve the best quality in its finished products.
+The company, thanks to the advanced technologies and the accurate work by its researchers, offers high-performance rollers and cylinders for flexographic printing.
+The company works in synergy with universities and scientific institutions and closely collaborates with resin and fibre suppliers to obtain high-quality carbon pre-pregs to achieve the best quality in its finished products.
 The flexographic printing sector is one of the most technically engaging, given the high mechanical performances required to the mandrels to obtain good printing quality and high productivity.

 The company has long been a leader in carbon fibre processing techniques, initially used in the construction of competition fishing rods.
 It was the first company to introduce the Sheet wrapping technique in the sports sector, importing the best carbon fibres from Japan.
 Through this production process, the Prepreg carbon fibre sheet is applied in various directions to maximize the structural efficiency of the product.

 From fishing rods to rollers for flexographic printing: it is possible to replace the cliché-holder cylinders and the metal anilox cylinders, with carbon cylinders to significantly increase the speed and printing performances.
 The carbon fibre rollers are light and guarantee excellent mechanical performance, allowing to increase the productivity of the machines on which they are installed.
 The use of carbon fibre cylinders also allows to generally improve the performance of the machine: more precision, definition, greater colour clarity.

 In the field of flexographic and tissue printing products, Reglass provides devices with CE certification.